After-sales, Afterthought?

 After-sales is often framed as an operational necessity rather than a commercial capability.
 It sits below the line of strategic attention - treated as a support activity rather than a core business asset.

 Investment, leadership attention, and talent decisions tend to cluster around the initial point of sale, and not what follows.
-Everything thereafter is expected to be efficient, contained, and invisible.
+It is taken for granted that everything thereafter will be managed efficiently.

-Yet post‑sale interactions are where loyalty is reinforced or eroded.
-They are where reputations harden.
-They are where customers decide whether a supplier is dependable or merely convenient.
+Yet post‑sale interactions are where customer loyalty is reinforced or eroded.
+They are where customers decide whether a supplier is dependable, merely convenient, or to be avoided.

 This is true whether you sell software, services, equipment, or expertise.
 Every organisation has an after‑sales moment - the point where the promise made becomes the experience delivered.
 And it applies just as much in FMCG, retail, and consumer brands, where repeat purchase behaviour is shaped entirely by what happens after the product is in the customer’s hands.

-Most acknowledge this in principle.
-Far fewer behave as if it’s true.
+Most acknowledge this in principle, but unfortunately, far fewer behave as if it’s true.

 When After-sales Becomes a Logistics Problem

-In many businesses, after-sales is managed as a flow issue: tickets, parts, lead times, costs.
-Performance is measured in containment rather than consequence.
+In many businesses, after-sales is managed as a flow issue: P.Os, tickets, parts, lead times, costs.
+Where performance is even measured, it’s commonly based on averages, with no focus on the individual failures that shape customer experience.

-Adequate service rarely triggers escalation.
-It also rarely creates advantage.
+Adequate service rarely triggers escalation, but conversely it also rarely creates advantage.

 Leadership Distance and the Comfort of Predictability

-A significant proportion of senior executives come from finance-led backgrounds.
-That brings rigour, discipline, and control - all of which matter.
+A significant proportion of senior executives come from OEM and finance-led backgrounds.
+That brings rigour, discipline, and control - all of which are important.

-Forecasts, order books, capex cycles, and margin reports are predictable.
-After-sales is not.
-It operates at the point of use, not the point of plan.
-It’s shaped by breakdowns, urgency, human behaviour, and expectation.
+However, where forecasts, order books, capex cycles, and margin reports are predictable, after-sales isn't.
+It operates at the point of use, not the point of plan, and is shaped by breakdowns, urgency, human behaviour, and expectation.

 Where the Margin Really Lives

-In many capital‑intensive industries, the commercial logic is already clear, even if behaviour has not caught up.
+In many capital‑intensive industries, the commercial logic is already clear, even if behaviour hasn't caught up.

-Aircraft engines, heavy machinery, industrial systems - these products are frequently sold at thin margins.
-Sometimes at a loss.
-The profit sits in what follows: service contracts, parts, upgrades, uptime guarantees.
+Heavy machinery, aircraft engines, industrial systems - these products are frequently sold at thin margins, and sometimes at a loss.
+The profit sits in what follows: service contracts, parts, upgrades, uptime guarantees, etc.

-While this contradiction is rarely acknowledged, customers experience it anyway.
+While this obvious contradiction is rarely acknowledged, the customers experience its output anyway.

 Inventory as a Truth Test